taernsietr/language_generator/README.md

 someone wish to use this as-is, I _will_ at some point make releases - after all, that is also something I need to learn how to do properly.

-*Currently, all this is is a barebones Rust API written with Actix and a simple (and fragile) frontend in Svelte.*

 ## Features

 There's no well-defined set of features and capabilities I want to add to this